-ReSharper provides over 2300 code inspections in all supported languages.
-These inspections are used to detect and highlight code issues in design time in all opened files and/or to find all code issues in specific scope, which can be as large as the entire solution.
+ReSharper provides over 2500 code inspections in all supported languages.
+These inspections are applied to detect and highlight code issues in design time in all opened files , and/or to find all code issues in specific scope, which can be as large as the entire solution .

-Code inspections can be roughly divided into the following groups:
+Code inspections can be divided into the following groups:

-- Inspections with the fixed severity level 'Error'.
-These inspections detect compiler errors.
+Inspections with the fixed severity level 'Error'.
+These inspections detect compiler errors and there is no way to disable or configure them.

-- Inspections with configurable severity levels, which detect the rest of code issues (e.g. compiler warnings, runtime and logical errors, code smells, redundancies, improvement suggestions, etc.).
-You can find these configurable inspections on the page of ReSharper options.
-You can change severity level or disable any of the configurable inspections.
+Inspections with configurable severity levels, which detect the rest of code issues (for example, compiler warnings, runtime and logical errors, code smells, redundancies, improvement suggestions, and so on).
+You can find these configurable inspections on the page of ReSharper options ( Alt+R, O ).
+These inspections can be configured in several ways — you can suppress the detected issues with comments and attributes, disable them or change their severity level in settings or .editorconfig files.

-All ReSharper code inspections as well as structural search and replace patterns have one of the following severity levels:
+Each ReSharper code inspection as well as structural search and replace pattern has one of the following severity levels:

-Code inspections that have the 'Error' severity level by default are aimed at code issues that either prevent your code from compiling or result in runtime errors.
-Most of these inspections are not configurable, i.e. you cannot disable them or change their severity level.
+Code inspections with this severity level are aimed at code issues that either prevent your code from compiling or result in runtime errors.
+Most of these inspections are not configurable, that is you cannot disable them or change their severity level.

 In design-time inspection, ReSharper displays unresolved symbols in red: and highlights erroneous statements or part of them with a red curly underline: If there is at least one error in the current file, the status indicator displays the Error icon, and red markers are shown for each error on the marker bar.

 This severity level corresponds to compiler warnings and to other issues that do not prevent your code from compiling but may nevertheless represent serious coding inefficiencies.
-For example, ReSharper informs you about redundant type casts or namespace import directives, incorrect format strings, declared but never used local variables or private fields, unused private methods, etc.
+For example, ReSharper informs you about redundant type casts or namespace import directives, incorrect format strings, declared but never used local variables or private fields, unused private methods, and so on.

 In design-time inspection, ReSharper displays redundant symbols with greyed text: and highlights statements or part of them with a blue curly underline: If there is at least one warning in the current file, the status indicator displays the Warning icon, and yellow markers are shown for each warning on the marker bar.